MayurHulke/mayur-blog/content/posts/the-intelligence-delusion.md

 When we developed agriculture, we didn't just get better food.
 We got civilization.
 When we developed the printing press, we didn't just get cheaper books.
 We got the scientific revolution.
 When we developed the internet, we didn't just get faster communication.
 We got the information age.

 Physical AI won't just give us helpful robots.
-It will give us a world where the constraint on human potential is no longer our physical limitations.
+It will likely give us a world where the constraint on human potential is no longer our physical limitations.

-Think about what this means.
-Every problem that currently requires human physical intervention—from caring for the elderly to cleaning up environmental disasters—becomes solvable at scale.
-Every creative project that's currently limited by the tedium of physical execution becomes possible.
+Consider what this could mean.
+Many problems that currently require human physical intervention—from caring for the elderly to cleaning up environmental disasters—could become solvable at scale.
+Creative projects that are currently limited by the tedium of physical execution could become possible for more people.

 This is why the stakes are so high.
 We're not just building better tools—we're building the foundation for a world where human capability is no longer bounded by human biology.